shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 **Run multiple image searches**

-This endpoint runs up to 5 image searches in a single request.
+This endpoint runs up to 5 image searches in a single request and returns up to 20 results per search.
 You can provide global search parameters in the query parameters and override them for each search in the body parameter.
 The query and body parameters are the same as in the `GET /v2/images/search` endpoint.

 ### Example